xmidt-org/docs/content/docs/operating/troubleshooting.md

 ### Device is not showing up in Cluster/Talaria

-- Problem: Parados has the incorrect url.
+- Problem: Parados (the application of the device that connects to talaria) has the incorrect url.

   - Solution: Validate Parados has the correct url.